A Model-Independent Precision Test of General Relativity using LISA Bright Standard Sirens: Identification of EM Counterparts for LISA Sources

 In addition to optical observations, radio emissions, particularly those emanating from jets, provide another promising avenue for detecting EM counterparts of LISA sources.
 The SKA, expected to be the world's largest radio telescope, will play a pivotal role in this effort.
 Significant radio emissions can be produced by the interaction between the plasma surrounding a merging binary and the magnetic fields.
 These emissions can manifest as flares due to the twisting of magnetic field lines or as jets driven by mechanisms like the Blandford-Znajeck effect \cite{Okamoto:2019zgf}.
 The SKA can be employed in ToO observations to capture these radio emissions.
 Depending on the beaming and the orientation of the jets, the radio luminosity can vary significantly.
 The ability of SKA to detect these emissions is contingent upon the observed flux surpassing the instrument’s sensitivity threshold, which is set at 1 micro-Jansky for a typical frequency of 1.7 GHz \cite{Meier:2000wk,Yuan:2021jjt,Cohen:2006rt,Moesta:2011bn,Gultekin:2019dtc}.

 In the near-infrared spectrum, the ELT is anticipated to be a vital tool for redshift measurements of host galaxies.
 ELT’s MICADO spectrograph will enable the precise measurement of redshifts in the IYJHK bands.
 The detection threshold for ELT’s spectroscopy is set at an apparent magnitude of 27.2, while for imaging, it extends to 31.3.
 For galaxies brighter than 27.2, the redshift measurement error is expected to be extremely small, allowing for highly accurate determinations.
 For fainter galaxies, between magnitudes 27.2 and 31.3, the precision of redshift measurements varies depending on the actual redshift of the source.
-High-redshift sources, those beyond a redshift of $z=5$, can be identified by the Lyman-alpha break with a redshift error of around 0.2.
+High-redshift sources, those beyond a redshift of $\mathrm{z=5}$, can be identified by the Lyman-alpha break with a redshift error of around 0.2.
 For sources with redshifts between 0.5 and 5, the Balmer break can be used for redshift identification; however, the absence of observations in the optical and UV parts of the spectrum increases the redshift error to about 0.5 \cite{davies2010micado,dunlop2012observing,spergel2015wide,Gardner:2006ky}.
 Collectively, these strategies and instruments provide a comprehensive framework for the detection and study of the EM counterparts of LISA sources.
 By combining data across optical, radio, X-ray, and near-infrared wavelengths, a multi-faceted understanding of the processes and environments surrounding merging MBBHs and other GW sources can be gained.
 This multi-wavelength approach is crucial for the advancement of our knowledge of the Universe and for maximizing the revolutionary capabilities of the LISA mission.